Melanie Beres, PhD

 No Kaiaua ahau.

-Growing up in an eclectic whānau fostered my deep passion for advocating for peoples rights to feel safe, nurtured and supported within their communities.
-A career in the community development sector was the natural flowering of my values.
-My passion for addressing local needs, and collaborating with whānau and communities, makes me more able to create holistic support and resources that then contribute to health and wellbeing.
+Growing up in an eclectic whānau fostered my deep passion for advocating for people’s rights to feel safe, nurtured and supported within their communities.
+A career in the community development sector helped continue this passion and have spent the last 20 years addressing local needs, and collaborating with whānau and communities.

-I am excited to be part of the team at the Centre Coordinator for Te Whare Tāwharau and I look forward to creating a centre that is focused on supporting and advocating for people who need sound advice and a caring hand.
+I am excited to be part of the team at the Centre Coordinator for Te Whare Tāwharau and I look forward to helping to create a centre that is focused on supporting and advocating for people who need sound advice and a caring hand.

 (03) 479 3795